 This is an informal committee whose role is to discuss the operational technology requirements of the Company and ensure that any ICT projects' milestones are achieved in time and within budget.
-The committee is responsible to:
+The committee is responsible for:

-- identify the core operational technology requirements of every business function which support the business strategy of the Company; - identify internal controls to be incorporated into the systems; - draft IT policies supporting these internal controls; - review current and future technologies to identify opportunities to increase the efficiency of IT resources; - monitor and evaluate technology projects; and - provide advice and recommendations to the Board of Directors on technology strategies and investments.
+- identifying the core operational technology requirements of every business function which support the business strategy of the Company; - identifying internal controls to be incorporated into the systems; - drafting IT policies supporting these internal controls; - reviewing current and future technologies to identify opportunities to increase the efficiency of IT resources; - monitoring and evaluate technology projects; and - providing advice and recommendations to the Board of Directors on technology strategies and investments.